DeeptanshuM/learningDeepLearning/README.md

 ### Why Convolutions?
 - parameter sharing: a feature detector thats useful in one part of the image is probably useful in another part of the image
 - sparsity of connections: in each layer, each output value is dependent on only a small number of inputs

+### Quiz notes
+- Pooling layers do not have parameters, but they do affect the backpropagation (derivatives) calculation